 The Monitoring Officer will review the complaint together with any representations received from the Subject Member and, after consultation with the Independent Person, take a decision as to whether the complaint merits formal investigation or should be dealt with informally or rejected.
-Where the Monitoring Officer is unable to complete the initial assessment due to conflict, sickness or capacity issues, the initial assessment may be conducted by the Deputy Monitoring officer or another external assessor.

-This initial assessment decision will normally be taken within 20 working days of receipt of the complaint or the Subject Member's written representation, whichever is the latter.
-There may be circumstances where assessments are deferred, for example where there is ongoing police investigation or court proceedings, or where any party to the complaint is genuinely unavailable due to sickness or other factors.
+This decision will normally be taken within 20 working days of receipt of the complaint or the Subject Member's written representation, whichever is the latter.
 The Monitoring Officer will inform the Complainant, the Subject Member (and in the case of a complaint about a Parish Councillor to the Clerk of the Parish Council) of the decision on initial assessment and the reasons for that decision in writing.
-The decision of the Monitoring Officer will also be reported to the Standards Committee for information, the decision notice will reference the views of the Independent Person.

-Where the Monitoring Officer has determined that if the complaint is proven, there would potentially be a breach of the Code and recommended an informal resolution, it is in the public interest for the Subject Member to be named in the report to Standards Committee, however where the Monitoring Officer has made a finding of no breach, the Subject Member will not be identified.
+The decision of the Monitoring Officer will also be reported to the Standards Committee for information.
+Where the Monitoring Officer has determined that if the complaint is proven, there would potentially be a breach of the Code and recommended an information resolution, it is in the public interest for the Subject Member to be named, however where the Monitoring Officer has made a finding of no breach, the Subject Member will not be identified.

-Each complaint will be assessed to determine whether it is one the Monitoring Officer can and should investigate or refer for investigation.
+Each complaint will be assessed to determine whether it is one the Monitoring Officer can and should investigate.